Dec. 13, 2010

 Fullback

 A fullback at Wisconsin, Alan Ameche won the Heisman Trophy in 1954, becoming the first Badger in program history to win the award.
 He was also honored with the Walter Camp Award in 1953, and was a first-team All-Big Ten selection for the 1952, 1953 and 1954 seasons, earning consensus All-America status following his senior season.
 In his time at Wisconsin, Ameche gained 3,345 career yards, which was then an NCAA record, and led the Badgers to a share of the Big Ten title in 1952 and the program's first Rose Bowl appearance.
 The Kenosha, Wis., native played six seasons in the NFL with the Baltimore Colts, earning Rookie of the Year accolades in 1955.
 He scored perhaps his most famous touchdown in the 1958 NFL Championship Game at Yankee Stadium, which has often been called "The Greatest Game Ever Played."
 He tallied the winning score, a one-yard run in overtime, to lead the Colts to a 23-17 victory.
 Ameche has been inducted into the College Football Hall of Fame and was awarded with an NCAA Silver Anniversary Award in 1980.
-His No. 35 jersey is one of six retired by Wisconsin, and his name is one of four to grace the facade at Camp Randall Stadium. (return to chart)
+His No. 35 jersey is one of six retired by Wisconsin, and his name is one of four to grace the facade at Camp Randall Stadium. (

 Ron Dayne, Wisconsin (1996-1999)